 The interim tax bill, issued annually at the end of January, is for the first half of the year’s taxes.
 The amount levied is based on each property’s taxes for the previous tax year, because the town is not able to pass the annual tax rate until later in the year.
 The amount is calculated by multiplying the assessment value assigned to property for the year by a notional tax rate that restates the previous year’s budgetary requirements for the town, region and school boards, and then dividing that product by two.

-Interim bills have two instalment dates and show any outstanding or credit account balance at the time of billing.
+Interim bills have two installment dates and show any outstanding or credit account balance at the time of billing.
 They are payable on or about February 25 and April 25.

 The final tax bill, issued annually at the end of May, is for the second half of the year and is based on the annual tax rate approved by the town for that year.
 The bill is calculated by using the assessment value assigned to your property for the year, and applying the new tax rate determined by the year’s budgetary requirements for the town, region and school boards (minus the interim taxes that were billed for the first half of the year).

-Final bills have two instalment dates and show any outstanding or credit account balance at the time of billing.
+Final bills have two installment dates and show any outstanding or credit account balance at the time of billing.
 They are payable on or about June 25 and September 25.

 Supplementary and omitted bills, issued throughout the year, are issued to owners of newly created properties or properties that have had physical alterations made that were not reflected on the interim and final bills.
 Generally, supplementary bills refer to the current tax year and omitted bills refer to previous years.
 You may receive three to four bills at different times throughout the year, depending on when the Municipal Property Assessment Corporation (MPAC) provides assessment information to the town.

-Supplementary and omitted tax bills have one instalment date that is shown on the bill, and do not reflect any previous account balance at the time of billing.
+Supplementary and omitted tax bills have one installment date that is shown on the bill, and do not reflect any previous account balance at the time of billing.

 All tax bills (with the exception of supplementary and omitted bills) can be paid using one of the town’s pre-authorized payment plans.
 Please visit the Due Dates, Late Payment Charges and Payment Options page for information on how to pay your tax bills.